 Finally, it's important to get feedback from your students.
 Ask for their opinions on what is working and what could be improved.
 This will not only help you make necessary adjustments, but it will also show your students that their input is valued and that you are committed to creating a positive learning experience for them.
 Now, K-5 students may not be the most eloquent when it comes to giving you the level of detail you need so you may want to help facilitate this feedback by using exit tickets after an activity to help gauge the overall reaction.

 Let's take a moment to understand the reasons why students may become disengaged in the first place so that we can effectively increase student engagement.
 Some common reasons for disengagement include feeling uninterested or bored with the material, not fully understanding the content, feeling disconnected from the learning process, and external distractions outside of the classroom.
 It's essential to identify the root causes of disengagement so that we can develop targeted strategies to address these issues and re-engage our students.

 Develop a plan for re-engaging students

 As an elementary teacher, it's important to remember that student engagement is an ongoing process that requires dedication and experimentation.
+Focusing on your students is just one part of creating an overall plan for creating an engaging classroom.
 Don't be afraid to try new strategies and approaches, and be willing to adjust your teaching style to better meet the needs of your students.
-By staying open to new ideas and taking a proactive approach to student engagement, you can help create a classroom environment that promotes learning, growth, and success for all students.
+By staying open to new ideas and taking a proactive approach to c engagement, you can help create a classroom environment that promotes learning, growth, and success for all students.
 So go ahead, try out some new strategies, and see the difference it can make in your classroom!